-European-style two circular prong plug, either the type C “Euro” plug or the type F “Schuko” plug.
-The C and F tend be interchangeable.
-Their voltage is 230 Volts.
+New Zealand primarily uses a type I plug.
+The standard voltage is 230 V and the standard frequency is 50 Hz.
 U.S. outlets are 120V.
 Most new devices (phones and laptops) can handle the different voltage rates, but some devices only work on the U.S. standard of 120V.
 Check your device to see what voltage range it handles.
 Most transformer blocks will have an “Input” line that defines its voltage capacity.
 For example, “Input: 100-240V” means that it will work on voltages from 100V to 240V.
 If your transformer can’t handle the different voltage, you’ll need to purchase a voltage converter.

-Before you decide on traveling with GEEO it is important that you read all of the information about the program you are considering.
+Before you decide on traveling with GEEO, it is important that you read all of the information about the program you are considering.
 Remember, our programs are quite adventurous.

 Hopefully this is the kind of adventure you are interested in!

 While it is our intention to adhere to the routes described on our website, there is a certain amount of flexibility built into the itinerary and on occasion it may be necessary, or desirable, to make alterations.
 The itinerary is brief, as we never know exactly where our journey will take us.
 Due to our style of travel and the regions we visit, travel can be unpredictable.
 The information on our website is a general guide to the tour and region, and any mention of specific destinations or wildlife is by no means a guarantee that they will be visited or encountered.
 Additionally, any travel times listed are approximations only and subject to vary due to local circumstances.